Our parish, which was established by Archbishop Albert G. Meyer on May 23, 1955, was named after St. Margaret Mary Alocoque.

 On June 17, 1977, the feast of the Sacred Heart of Jesus, the first Mass was celebrated in our present church.
 The former church was soon converted into a gymnasium and was named after Fr.
 Vint.
 In 1992 the convent was converted to a Parish Center, housing some meeting rooms and offices for many of the pastoral staff.
 It was named after Sr. Maureen Courtney, who was the first woman from the parish to enter a religious community, and was martyred while on her missionary assignment in Nicaragua on January 1, 1990.

-Since Father Vint’s retirement in January 1982, there have been only three other pastors at St. Margaret Mary – Father Robert Sampon (1982-1994), Father Ralph Gross (1994-2006), and Father Vince Kobida (2006-2012).
+Since Father Vint’s retirement in January 1982, there have been only four other pastors at St. Margaret Mary – Father Robert Sampon (1982-1994), Father Ralph Gross (1994-2006), and Father Vince Kobida (2006-2012).
 During Father Ralph’s tenure, the church was beautifully renovated (2002) and the parish celebrated its 50th Anniversary (2005).
 As part of that celebration, on the feast day of St. Margaret Mary, the church hall was named for Father Sampon in recognition of his dedicated service to the parish.
 Fr.
 Michael Lightner was appointed Administrator in June, 2012 and departed June, 2017.
 Fr.
 Michael Barrett was appointed Temporary Administrator in July, 2017.
 Fr.
-Patrick Nelson, SDS, was appointed Administrator in July, 2018
+Patrick Nelson, SDS, was appointed Administrator in July, 2018 and became Pastor in May of 2020